alfa-meta/Microsoft-Azure-Notes/Microsoft Certified Azure Fundamentals Study Guide Exam AZ-900/Chapter 1 - Cloud Concepts.md

 Capital Expenditure (CapEx) - money spent by an organisation to acquire or maintain fixed assets.
 	Includes buying IT infrastructure such as servers.

-Operation Expenditure (OpEx) - monthly expenditures that the organization uses to run its operation.
+Operation Expenditure (OpEx) - monthly expenditures that the organisation uses to run its operation.

 Moving from CapEx to OpEx allows:
 	Elimination of up-front costs